-7.3.
+7.4.
 Appeal of Denial of a Waiver Request

-If a Participant submits a request for waiver that the Program Administrator denies in whole or in part, the Participant may appeal such denial to the Board of Directors.
-To make such an appeal, the Participant should submit notice of the appeal in the form outlined on the WPP website, including all information the Participant considers necessary to support its view that the Program Administrator erred in denying the requested waiver.
-Any such appeal must be submitted no later than 14 Days after WPP's denial of the waiver request.
-The Board may request that the Participant provide such additional information as the Board considers necessary for its action on the appeal.
+If a Participant submits a request for Waiver that the Program Administrator denies in whole or in part, the Participant may appeal such denial to the Board of Directors.
+To make such an appeal, the Participant should submit notice of the appeal in the form outlined on the WPP website, including all information the Participant considers necessary to support its view that the Program Administrator erred in denying the requested Waiver.
+Any such appeal must be submitted no later than 14 Days after WPP's denial of the Waiver request.
+The Board may request that the Participant provide such additional information as the Board considers necessary for its action on the appeal, or may collect additional information related to Sharing Calculation inputs during the time of the Energy Delivery Failure from other Participants in order to validate the Sharing Calculation results.
 The timing of the Board's action on an appeal is in the Board's discretion.

-7.4.
+7.5.
 Presumptive Waiver Afforded Bonneville Power Administration (BPA) In Certain Circumstances

-The Operations Program may at times obligate BPA, as a WRAP Participant, to "holdback" federal power that BPA has determined to be surplus (as defined by BPA's governing statutes), but does not address the circumstance where BPA determines it must provide that surplus to a preference customer before supplying to a non-preference WRAP Participant.
+The Operations Program may at times obligate BPA, as a WRAP Participant, to "hold back" federal power that BPA has determined to be surplus (as defined by BPA's governing statutes), but does not address the circumstance where BPA determines it must provide that surplus to a preference customer before supplying to a non-preference WRAP Participant.

-Therefore, to enable BPA to comply with its statutory preference obligations while participating in the Operations Program, it is recognized that the following waiver of the Delivery Failure Charge (and of any other charge that would be assessed as a result of an Energy Delivery Failure) is presumptively established if:
+Therefore, to enable BPA to comply with its statutory preference obligations while participating in the Operations Program, a Waiver is presumptively established if:

 - (1) BPA determines it is unable to meet a WRAP holdback allocation or delivery obligation under the WRAP Tariff Operations Program because of BPA's obligation to give preference and priority in disposing of federal power; and - (2) BPA provides assurance to the Board of Directors in an attestation that BPA would have violated its obligation to give preference if it had met its WRAP obligation.
 BPA will attest to the following limiting factors: - a.
-BPA could not deliver the full amount of its WRAP-required Energy Deployment without violating BPA's obligation to give preference and priority when disposing federal power, including a summary of the facts that resulted in the conflict with BPA's WRAP obligations and BPA's preference obligations; - b.
-To avoid conflict, BPA relied to the extent practicable on its available power supply not committed to WRAP.
-However, BPA forecasted, based on best available information and data at the time of the holdback operational period, an inability to use operational flexibility to produce additional surplus federal power given non-power constraints and environmental obligations during the holdback operational period or without significantly altering operations in a manner that would jeopardize BPA's ability to meet future firm load obligations (provided that, BPA took reasonable actions, including market purchases, to mitigate potential jeopardy);
+BPA could not deliver the full amount of its WRAP-required Energy Deployment without violating BPA's obligation to give preference and priority when disposing federal power, including a summary of the facts that resulted in the conflict with BPA's WRAP obligations and BPA's preference obligations;